 Bustling your wedding dress will protect it from getting dirty and damaged after your ceremony.
 It also allows you to dance and move around without tripping over your train or hauling it around.
 Adding a bustle will shorten the length of the back of your dress so you can move effortlessly and comfortably from ceremony to reception.

 Can I bustle my own wedding dress?

-Bustling a dress is not as simple as it may sound.
-As mentioned above, professional seamstresses custom bustle each dress to the bride’s perfect hem length.
+Bustling a dress is a little challenging because your bustle should be customized to your perfect hem length.
 If you bustle your own dress, you also run the risk of tearing your fabric with misplaced pins.
-(Trust us, it’s worth the cost to have a professional add a bustle to your wedding dress.)
-But if you’re determined to learn, SewDeb.com has a great tutorial.
+It’s totally worth the cost to have a professional add a bustle to your dress.